At a Glance 2015-2016

-TRADITION: Founded in 1859 by the Sisters of the Holy Names of Jesus and Mary, St. Mary’s Academy is Oregon’s only all-girls’ school and oldest continuously operating secondary school, with more than 10,000 alumnae.
+TRADITION: Founded in 1859 by the Sisters of the Holy Names of Jesus and Mary, St. Mary’s Academy is Oregon’s premiere all-girls’ school and oldest continuously operating secondary school, with more than 10,000 alumnae.
 Our unique environment for leadership development builds self-confidence and provides continual opportunities for empowerment.

 MISSION: Gospel values are nurtured through religion classes, daily prayer, school liturgies and retreats.
 Committed to living our faith through dedication to social justice, all staff and students participate in service.

 EXCELLENT COLLEGE PREPAREDNESS: Scoring more than 250 points higher than the state average SAT scores, our students consistently demonstrate excellence across all content areas.
 All 2014 graduates were accepted to college.

 SCHOLARSHIPS: The class of 2014 was offered $15 million in merit scholarships at more than 107 colleges and universities.